-The Business Office, located in Miller Building, Room 323, provides business and financial support service to the College, financial and related administrative coordination with SUNY Central Administration and New York State agencies, and controls and manages College income and expenditures as set forth in College, University and New York State guidelines and regulations.
+The Business Office, located in Miller Building, Room 323, provides business and financial support service to the university, financial and related administrative coordination with SUNY Central Administration and New York State agencies, and controls and manages university income and expenditures as set forth in university, SUNY and New York state guidelines and regulations.
 Please refer to the Business Office webpage (/offices/business/).
 The Business Office is comprised of the following areas: